wp-plugins/wp-notes-widget/README.txt

 Stable tag: 0.2.0
 License: GPLv2 or later

 Display important, short, time sensitive text and media in a 'sticky note' style.
-Auto tweet your notes.

 == Description ==